Wikipedia coverage of Donald Trump

 In a 2015 discussion, users debated between an image of Trump staring at the camera (left) and an image of Trump smiling at a CPAC event (center).
 Editors ultimately chose an alternative image: Trump "listening and expressionless" (right).

-Wikipedia coverage of Donald Trump has been a subject of controversy, largely on the English-language version, since 2015 after he launched his 2016 United States presidential campaign.
+Since launching his campaign for the 2016 United States presidential election in 2015, Wikipedia coverage of Donald Trump has been a subject of controversy, largely on the English-language version.
 Trump's Wikipedia article and related pages have sparked debate between Wikipedia editors, and have also often been vandalized.
-Both of these actions have resulted in increased media attention and subsequently some protection against editing by inexperienced and malicious editors to prevent further vandalism to the articles.
+These actions have resulted in increased media attention and subsequent protection against editing by inexperienced and malicious editors to prevent further vandalism to the articles.